How to measure the success of a public relations campaign

-An effective PR campaign can bring invaluable business and attention to a brand.
-It is more important than ever for PR and marketing professionals to find a way to accurately assess the performance of their PR campaigns.
-The industry has long held on to metrics such as Return of Investment (ROI) or Advertising Value Equivalent (AVE), but modern PR campaigns require a holistic assessment of your strategy in order to be effective.
+PR and marketing professionals need a way to accurately assess the performance of their campaigns.
+The industry has long held on to metrics such as Return on Investment (ROI) or Advertising Value Equivalent (AVE), but modern PR campaigns require a holistic assessment of your strategy to be effective.

 One of the most direct, measurable forms of tracking the progress of a PR campaign is to track the number of press hits you’ve received.
 If your campaign has been mentioned in blogs, newspapers and websites, you're able to track not just the number of hits, but the tone, narratives and outcomes of your campaign.
 It is vital that these press hits are also of quality, as merely having a high number of mentions may not lead to meaningful engagement with your brand.
 Tracking these hits is the first step towards measuring effectiveness.